seanrcollings/arc/docs/docs/usage/parameters/types/supported-types.md

 !!! note
     *arc* compares the input to the string-ified version of each value in the Literal.
 So for the second example above, the comparison that succedded was `"1" == "1"` not `1 == 1`.

-`#!python typing.TypedDict`

-Constrains a dictionary input to a specific subset of keys and specific value types.

-`#!python pathlib.Path`

-Path won't perform any validation checks to assert that the input is a valid path, but it just offers the convenience of working with path objects rather than strings.
-Check the `ValidPath` custom type for additional validations

 `#!python enum.Enum`

 Similar to `#!python typing.Literal`, restricts the input to a specific sub-set of values